Initial Thoughts on Getting Corporate Sponsorships

 What you need to know about getting corporate sponsorships

-- This year companies with spend $17 billion on sponsorships.
+- This year companies will spend $17 billion on sponsorships.
 Companies are spending more on sponsorships because they are less expensive than ads.

 - The key to securing sponsorships is to add value for the potential sponsor.
 Think what you can do to make the deal irresistible.

 - Like most things in business, securing a sponsorship is based on building relationships.